-4.1.
+- 4.1.
 The Development site is located adjacent to Sandy Lane to the East and Sandy Hook to the South.
 It is well connected to the main roads and several bus stops are within walking distance of the site.
 There are shops, services and facilities within a 2-10 minutes' walk.
-Les Petites Mielles being the main road adjoining Sandy Lane and the junction of Route Carre and Sandy Hook, benefits from the provision of pedestrian footpaths.
-Sandy Lane itself is a 'Ruette Tranquille' forming a quiet route to the north coast road.

-4.2.
-The site is located in the north of the Island within a semi-rural area and a wetlands landscape as identified within the IDP.

-4.3.
-There are no specific designations to the immediate surrounding area, although land to the east is designated as an Agriculture Priority Area and Area of Biodiversity Importance as defined in the IDP.
+Les Petites Mielles and Route Carre both benefit from the provision of pedestrian footpaths, although no footpaths serve the site from either Sandy Lane or Sandy Hook.
+Sandy Lane itself is a 'Ruette Tranquille' forming a quiet route to the coast road to the north. - 4.2.
+The site is located in the north of the Island within a semi-rural area and a wetlands landscape as identified within the IDP. - 4.3.
+There are no specific designations to the immediate surrounding area, although land to the east is designated as an Agriculture Priority Area and Area of Biodiversity Importance as defined in the IDP. - 4.4.

-4.4.
 The photos to the right are taken in the area surrounding the site and illustrate the variety of the surrounding built development.